 The Pyrantels are commonly used in puppies for treatment of hookworms and roundworm.
-Pyrantel should be used @ 5 mg (milligram) per kg (2.2 lb) of body weight.
+Pyrantel should be used @ 5 mg (milligram) per kg (2.2 lbs.) of body weight.
 Be careful as different brands of Pyrantel have significantly different concentrations of medication per ml (cc).

 Recent experience with kennels shows resistance developing against Pyrantel.
 Increased dosages or other wormers may be needed if your hounds show signs of any resistance.

 2.5 • Care of the Puppy continued

-2.5.3.2 • Internal Parasite Prevention
+■ 2.5.3.2 • Internal Parasite Prevention

 Parasites (both internal and external) are a constant threat to our hounds and can be a source of several serious health issues for our hounds and our hunt staff.
-Prevention is much preferred to treatment, and will result in much healthier hounds.
-Parasite prevention (both internal and external) should begin at weaning.
+Prevention is much preferred to treatment and will result in much healthier hounds.
+Parasite prevention (both internal and external) should begin at weaning and continue monthly for the life of the hound.